-Pain may be referred to groin from other regions, for instance compression of upper lumbar nerves, [Figure 1c] hence, further imaging may be required if no local abnormality is evident.
+Pain may be referred to groin from other regions, for instance compression of upper lumbar nerves, [Figure 1] hence, further imaging may be required if no local abnormality is evident.
 Abnormalities in the hip may also contribute to groin pain, as in premature osteoarthritis, acetabular labral tears, femoroacetabular impingement, stress fractures [Figure 20], and intra-articular loose bodies.
 Tears and tendinosis of the muscles nearby, such as sartorius, rectus femoris, tensor fascia lata, iliopsoas tendinitis, and

 Figure 17: 32-year-old footballer with acute groin pain.
-Coronal T2 fat-suppressed magnetic resonance images reveal full thickness tear of the right adductor longus (A) and pectineus (P) origins with bony avulsion (white arrow) at the publis.
+Coronal T2 fat-suppressed magnetic resonance images reveal full thickness tear of the right adductor longus (A) and pectineus (P) origins with bony avulsion (white arrow) at the pubis.

-Figure 18: Coronal and sagittal T2 fat-suppressed serial magnetic resonance images showing complete avulsion of adductor longus fibrocartilage (white arrow), partial tear of the pectineus (P), and intact pyramidalis (blue arrowhead) representing type 4 PLAC injury.
+Figure 18: Coronal and sagittal T2 fat-suppressed serial magnetic resonance images showing complete avulsion of adductor longus fibrocartilage (white arrow), partial tear of the pectineus (P), and intact pyramidalis (blue arrowhead) representing type 4 pubic bone and adductor longus complex injury.